Megaloblastic Anemia in Children

 - Weak muscles

-The symptoms of megaloblastic anemia may look like other conditions or medical problems.
-Always check with your child's doctor for a diagnosis.
+The symptoms of megaloblastic anemia may look like other conditions or health problems.
+Always check with your child's healthcare provider for a diagnosis.

 How is megaloblastic anemia diagnosed in a child?